sukhjinderM786/cfdev-task-clean/readme.md

 2. Make sure to install CFConfig in CommandBox: https://cfconfig.ortusbooks.com/using-the-cli/installation

 3. Fork this repository into your own Github account, clone a local copy to your system.
-The go to the root directory of your lcoal clone and run:
+The go to the root directory of your local clone and run:

     ```
 	box